 Setting seed farther apart, amending soil for proper drainage, delaying nitrogen fertilization, and plant growth regulators are all methods to reduce the loss from lodging.

 Plants affected by lodging should not receive nitrogen until the root system has had time to tiller and form crown roots.
 This means no fertilizer until the grain is three to four weeks old.

-Unfortunately, there’s little you can do to control Mother Nature, so wind and rain will always be a contributing factor to lodging.
-However, the new strains and some good agronomic practices should be beneficial in trimming the numbers of plants affected.
+Unfortunately, there’s little you can do to control Mother Nature, so wind and rain will always be contributing factors to lodging.
+However, the new strains and some good agronomic practices should be beneficial in trimming the number of plants affected.